SwissDataScienceCenter/renku/docs/user/collaboration.rst

 Maintainer privileges.

-Adding them here will make this project appear in their **Your Projects** list on the Renku platform, where the **Notebook Servers** tab for the project will allow them to launch an interactive environment to work on the project as usual.
+Adding them here will make this project appear in their **Your Projects** list on the Renku platform, where the **Environments** tab for the project will allow them to launch an interactive environment to work on the project as usual.

 .. warning::